konraddzbik/ollama-qc/README.md

 # Ollama Quick Start for macOS 🦙

+Ollama locally on macOS — no account, no cloud.
+Quick-start guide to install, pull Polish LLM Bielik (11B), chat in terminal, and use via OpenAI-compatible API.
+Includes CLI cheat sheet, troubleshooting, and tool calling tests.

 Run **powerful Polish LLMs locally** — **no cloud, no account, no data leaving your Mac**.

 This guide gets you from **zero to chatting with Bielik** in **under 5 minutes**.